-This vulnerability is not applicable to Fortran.
-There is no mechanism for pointer arithmetic in Fortran.
+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.12 is not applicable to Fortran since there is no mechanism for pointer arithmetic in Fortran.

 6.13 Null Pointer Dereference [XYH]

+The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.13 is applicable to Fortran

-A Fortran pointer should not be referenced when its status is disassociated.
+A Fortran pointer should not be referenced when its status is disassociated or nullified.

 A Fortran pointer by default is initially undefined and not nullified.
 A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.